AleixBaez/booksLib/README.md

 From another terminal, using
 psql -h localhost -p 5432 -U postgres ; password 1234 i can interact with postgres.

-Write tests that set Up
-Start another image that will, for now, allow me to interact with sergioPostgres through command-line.
-Work on app to interact with postgres db.

-Finish status class, its tests, finish volume class.
+Done - Finish status class, its tests, finish volume class.

-Do the setUp of postGres database with a table for status and another for editions. investigate how to handle users and logins
+Now- Write init script that - sets Up postGres database with a table for status and another for editions.

+Learning- Docker-compose, at build time, can read env vars from the file named .env.
+Setting env_file to a service in the docker-compose sends the env_file (whatever the name) to the container.
+But at build time, only the filename -env will work. investigate how to handle users and logins

 Headless browser Puppeteer per fer end to end

-docker exec -it <container name> /bin/bash to enter a running container I have been not using buid.sh that tags properly the built image and, therefor, I have been not understanding the behavior of my code for a couple of days.
+docker exec -it <container name> /bin/bash to enter a running container D- I have been not using buid.sh that tags properly the built image and, therefor, I have been not understanding the behavior of my code for a couple of days.

 Add tests that expect to interact with a db.
 The db should be running in an independent docker container.
 There should be a jest configuration that starts the tests by launching the mockup db container / creates a mockup.
 TearDown of tests removes it.
 Tests should demonstrate: